 - [Death Strike] effective mitigation is a significant source of BDK healing and it heals proportional to damage taken (like armor and parry mitigation).
-However, its effectiveness is multiplied by three separate secondary stats (mastery, versatility, and haste), which results in increasing returns for all three of these secondary stats where most traditional forms of mitigation have diminishing returns or no change in returns on their effectiveness.
+However, its effectiveness is multiplied by three separate secondary stats (mastery, versatility, and haste), which results in increasing returns for all three of these secondary stats where most traditional forms of mitigation have some form of diminishing returns on their effectiveness.

-For example, here are graphs comparing armor scaling to the scaling of a single [Death Strike] (adjusted to account for haste allowing for more [Death Strike] casts) in a single target encounter with increasing levels of secondary stats (these graphs were made using BfA numbers, but the general relationships still hold in Shadowlands).
-On one hand, the physical damage reduction curve for armor has a decreasing slope; it is sloped in a way that each point of armor is just as effective as the last at reducing incoming physical damage.
-On the other hand, the [Death Strike] healing curve from the combined effects of versatility, mastery, and haste has an increasing slope for a characteristic that effectively reduces all incoming damage; compared to the non-diminishing armor physical damage reduction, [Death Strike] returns noticeably increase as the amount of secondary stats on gear increases.
+For example, here are graphs comparing armor scaling to the scaling of a single [Death Strike] (adjusted to account for haste allowing for more [Death Strike] casts) in a five target encounter with increasing levels of secondary stats.
+On one hand, the physical damage reduction curve for armor has a decreasing slope; it is sloped in a way that each point of armor increases EHP by the same flat amount as the last point of armor.
+On the other hand, the [Death Strike] healing curve from the combined effects of versatility, mastery, and haste has an increasing slope for a characteristic that, like armor, effectively reduces all incoming damage by a certain %.

 With more targets, the main thing that changes for mitigation is the fact that we are able to generate more RP with [Heart Strike] for every additional target up to 5.
 While versatility, mastery, and haste *all* affect [Death Strike] healing, haste, and to a lesser extent mastery, benefit more from multiple targets than versatility.
 On the other hand, critical strike does not benefit from these extra targets, at all, other than being a more consistent form of mitigation when we are being hit with a larger number of attacks per second.